-In addition to meeting the outcomes for the Liberal Arts and Sciences Degree, students will also demonstrate:
+Program Outcomes In addition to meeting the outcomes for the Liberal Arts and Sciences Degree, students will also demonstrate:

-- 1. An understanding of the developmental stages of childhood, adolescence, and adulthoods. - an understanding for history and historiography from the perspective of different cultural groups with attention to race, gender, ethnic and class issues. - 3. content knowledge in an area designated as a secondary education major. - 4. computer skills.
+- An understanding of the developmental stages of childhood, adolescence, and adulthood. - 2.
+An understanding for history and historiography from the perspective of different cultural groups with attention to race, gender, ethnic and class issues. - 3.
+Content knowledge in an area designated as a secondary education major computer skills. - 4.
+Computer skills.

-Additional information for students wishing to become teachers:
+Additional information for students wishing to become CT public school early childhood teachers:

-In addition to completing the required courses, students will need to pass the PRAXIS I exam and must have 30 hours of documented experience working with children.
+In addition to completing the required courses, students will need to past the PRAXIS I exam and must have 30 hours of documented experience working with children.
 They will also need to meet the admissions requirements for the School of Education at the transfer institution; these vary from institution to institution.